Azhrei/server-side/README.md

         "body": {
             "publickey": "12345abcdef6789",
             "hash": "827648d9a866f8e9c",
+            "clienttime": 123456789,
-            "timestamp": 123458294,
+            "servertime": 123458294,
             "url": THIS_SCRIPT + "?_=" + RANDOM_NUMBER
         },
         "digest": "2345263456345"
     }

 ## Step 3
-Now MT encrypts the ZIP file using the public key and PUT's it to the server.
-The server can verify the checksum of the stacktrace inside the ZIP and compare it to the checksum in the first exchange.
-If they don't match, we can ignore the uploaded file and send an error back to MT.
+Now MT encrypts the ZIP file using the public key and PUT's it to the server, passing the hashed **servertime** in the *QUERY_STRING*.
+If the **servertime** is outside the required time frame, the server ignores the uploaded file.
+The server can also verify the checksum of the stacktrace inside the ZIP and compare it to the checksum in the first exchange.
+If they don't match, the server can ignore the uploaded file and send an error back to MT.

 ## Review
 Throughout all of the above steps, there should be a relatively short